Veselye Rebjata

 Key tracks

-Musical Globe — The iconic title track from their breakthrough album became an anthem and remains their most recognizable song.
+Musical Globe — The title track from their mega-selling album became an anthem of 1980s Soviet pop culture with its cosmopolitan sound.